 With anglers spending significant sums of money on their rods, reels and terminal tackle it makes sense to take care of this equipment to ensure that it remains in the best possible condition.
 This article considers the different ways of caring for and maintaining fishing equipment.

 Like all fishing equipment rods need to be cared for to ensure that they remain in good condition.
 Corrosion caused by salty seawater and careless handling can all cause damage to rods.
 After a fishing session rods should be wiped down with a damp sponge or cloth and then allowed to dry off.
 This will remove any saltwater which has splashed onto the rods and any traces of bait or fish which has been transferred to the rod by anglers during the fishing session.
-Anglers should pay particular attention to the areas have been constantly touched during the fishing session, such as the grips and reel seat.
+Anglers should pay particular attention to the areas which have been constantly touched during the fishing session, such as the grips and reel seat.
 Once the rod has been cleaned and has dried it can be checked for damage, especially around the rings as these are easily bent or broken (for example by the rod falling over onto a hard surface).
 Cracked or split rings are a serious issue as they will damage all of the line which runs through it.
-If rings are damaged replacement ones can be bought online or at fishing tackle shops, and many shops also offer a service to replace rings for a reasonable fee.
+If rings are damaged replacement ones can be bought online or at fishing tackle shops, and many tackle shops also offer a service to replace rings for a reasonable fee.
 The simple actions of washing and drying a rod and briefly checking for damage are quick and easy to carry out and also help that rods stay in great condition for future fishing trips.
 Indeed, a good quality fishing rod which has been properly cared for will last an angler for decades.

-Multiplier reels: Like a fixed spool reel multiplier reels should be wiped down with a wet sponge or soft cloth after fishing to remove bait residue and corrosive salt water.
+Multiplier reels: Like a fixed spool reel multiplier reels should be wiped down with a wet sponge or soft cloth after fishing to remove bait residue and corrosive saltwater.
 The spool can also be removed and ran under a tap to remove salt from the line.
-A paintbrush can also be useful to remove sand from the reel, particularly around the handle area.
+A paintbrush can also be useful to remove sand from the reel, particularly around the handle and star drag.
 Anglers should periodically check the bearings for oil and add more if necessary, as well as checking the brake blocks if they are present.
-Many anglers disassemble their reel for an annual service with the internal mechanisms and oil levels being checked over.
+Many anglers disassemble their reel for an annual service with the internal mechanisms and oil being checked over.
 Most tackle dealers, reel specialists and sea angling shops will offer a reel service for anglers who do not have the knowledge or confidence to disassemble and service their multiplier reel themselves.

 Rig and Terminal Tackle Care